-If you’re in the No Fruits For Dogs camp, I’m hoping I can get you to change your mind with these top 6 reasons to feed your dog more fruit …
+If you’re in the No Fruits For Dogs camp, I’m hoping to change your mind with these top 6 reasons to feed your dog more fruit …

 1. Fruits Contain Polyphenols

-In the late 1900s, scientists noticed that eating diets rich in fruits and vegetables protected people from cancers, heart disease, diabetes and more.
+In the late 1900s, scientists looked at diets rich in fruits and vegetables.
+They found they protected people from cancers, heart disease, diabetes and more.